 I've had the luck to run into a lot of famous people.
 Mostly this was because of my job but there were also random chance meetings.
 Some of these encounters were barely a glance, some were short casual chats and some were pretty long term work situations.
 These are in no particular order of importance.
 I've kept a list forever and will just start working my way through them with little stories for context.
 This is the order I wrote them.
+Each name is a button to hit that will scroll you down to the story.

 Genevive Pool Schlagheck